 - if you need a negative COVID-19 test result to be able to enter the country you are travelling to

-- what kind of test the country you are travelling to will accept
+- what kind of test will be accepted by the country you are travelling to

 - how soon before travel the test should be taken

 COVID-19 testing for the purposes of international travel is not available on the NHS.
 Testing for this reason is only available through private providers who must have self-declared that they meet the UK government’s minimum standards for the type of commercial COVID-19 testing service they offer.

 If you need to travel internationally for work and require evidence of a test, you should speak to your employer or occupational health adviser.

 Further information on available COVID-19 testing kits and their limitations, can be found in the Medicines & Healthcare products Regulatory Agency (MHRA) guidance for patients, the public and professional users: a guide to COVID-19 tests and testing kits.

 This depends on the entry requirements of the country or territory you want to travel to.
 These are listed in the 'Entry Requirements' section of the FCDO foreign travel advice pages.

 Be aware that many countries are requesting evidence that you completed your COVID-19 vaccine course at least 14 days before arriving in their country

 A full course is currently two doses of the Moderna, AstraZeneca or Pfizer vaccine, or one dose of the Janssen single-dose vaccine.

 How you can get proof of your vaccination status varies on where you live.
 If you are in: